-fitData an element of class SummarizedExperiment, generated by the GRfit function. metric either "GR" for GR dose response curves or "rel_cell" for traditional dose response curves based on relative cell count. the names of the experiments to plot (or "all") experiments the minimum concentration to plot (for curves) min the maximum concentration to plot (for curves) a logical value indicating whether points (individual GR values) will be plotted points a logical value indicating whether sigmoidal dose-response curves will be plotcurves plotly a logical value indicating whether to output a ggplot2 graph or a ggplotly graph
+fitData an element of class SummarizedExperiment, generated by the GRfit function. metric either "GR" for GR dose response curves or "rel_cell" for traditional dose re- sponse curves based on relative cell count. experiments the names of the experiments to plot (or "all") min the minimum concentration to plot (for curves) max the maximum concentration to plot (for curves) points a logical value indicating whether points (individual GR values) will be plotted curves a logical value indicating whether sigmoidal dose-response curves will be plot- ted plotly a logical value indicating whether to output a ggplot2 graph or a ggplotly graph